AbyTed/Calculator-CLI/README.md

     - Power
     - Addition
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   If you want more features please pull a request.
-Also if please star my project it would mean a lot
+Also if you could please star my project it would mean a lot.